-After collecting feedback from the community, I’ve decided to make June the last month that CEA will definitely award the EA Forum Prize in their current form.
+After collecting feedback from the community, I’ve decided to make June the last month that CEA will definitely award the EA Forum Prize in its current form.
 This means that we will publish prize posts for May 2020 and June 2020, but won’t necessarily award prizes after that.
 (This was also announced in the most recent prize post.)

 Overall, while some users reported finding the Prize valuable or motivating, that number wasn’t quite as high as I had been hoping for.
 I also heard some good suggestions for ways the Prize could be restructured.